quinnpatj/learning-gitlab/labs/merge-request/README.md

 1. **Title:** this is auto filled, you can add more relevant information for the reviewer
 2. **Description:** More detailed explaination of the changes for the reviewer
 3. **Assignee:** Who is creating this merge request, for now select your username.
-4. **Reviewer:** Who is going to review this merge request, for now select your username.
+4. **Reviewer:** Who is going to review this merge request, for now select instructor name.
 5. Click "Create merge request" button
 6. A new merge request will be created.
 Merge the changes to the master branch.